The senseless years' extinguished mirth and laughter

 Email Poem |

-Analysis and Comments on An Elegy
+Comments, Analysis, and Meaning on An Elegy

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem An Elegy here.